 - 2 cinnamon sticks

 - 2 cloves

 - 4 l (1 gallon) water

 - 4 limes, juiced

-- more or less 250 g (1 1/4 cup) sugar or another sweeting option to taste
+- more or less 250 g (1 1/4 cup) sugar or another sweetener to taste

 - Thoroughly wash the corn and the fruits.
-Generously peel the pineapple and apples leaving a bit of flesh on the skin.
-For now we only need the skins, but keep the rest of the fruits for later!
-Cut the kernels from one of the cobs off.
+Generously peel the pineapple and apples, leaving a bit of flesh on the skin.
+For now, we only need the skins, but keep the rest of the fruits for later!
+Cut off the kernels from one of the cobs.

 - Then strain the liquid.
 Refrigerate your self-made Chicha Morada and dispose of the cooked fruits and spices.

 - Shortly before serving, add the lime juice and sugar or another healthier choice to taste.
 Stir until the sugar is completely dissolved.
 Add diced pieces of pineapple and apple to your Chicha Morada.